By Appointment Only

 Question: I didn't get my website from your company.
 Can I still use your CMS or your web maintenance plans?
 Answer: Sorry, but due to the unusual setups and quality variances we find in websites created by other companies, we are not accepting web maintenance or CMS jobs for websites we did not create.

 Question: How long does it take to get a custom website?
-Answer: We have a ten business day guarantee on both the mockup stage and the build stage or you get $100 off your design fee.
+Answer: We have a ten-business day guarantee on both the mockup stage and the build stage (up to ten pages) or you get $100 off your design fee.
 Please see our Terms of Service for details.

 Question: What do you mean when you say that Satisfaction is Guaranteed?
 Answer: We will work with you to make sure you are satisfied: The design process begins with an interview so we know what you want.
 The designer then provides a graphic mockup of what we intend for the site to look like.
 You get a chance to provide feedback to get the look you want.
 With the exception of changing your mind about what you want, we do not charge any extra for unlimited revisions to achieve your desired look during the mockup phase.
 This ensures you are getting a top-of-the-line front-end look to your site.
 We complete the build only after your approval of the mockup, and we validate the coding according to the standards of the World Wide Web Consortium (W3C), so you know you are getting a top-of-the-line back-end as well.
 This method of working is one of the reasons we have an A+ rating with the Better Business Bureau.
 Please see our Terms of Service for details on our guarantee.